khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ## Reference

-<admonition type="todo">Add reference for the "more than 20" pagination item count requirements.</admonition>
+<todo>Add reference for the "more than 20" pagination item count requirements.</todo>